omarathon/rl-multi-agent-car-parking/README.txt

 	- CSV file reader e.g. Excel, etc.

-General note: Development was done on Windows, with the RL training run on Linux on the department's batch compute system.
+General note: Development was done on Windows, with the RL training run on Linux.
 We have not tested the implementations on other OSs.